eternal-red/data-exfiltration/README.md

 powershell stored at C:\Windows\System32\WindowsPowerShell\v1.
 0\ <br />

 # To-do
-figure out how to run a multiline code in powershell.txt script without error<br />
+figure out how to get js to run on devices without node-js<br />